 #2 Sonali’s story is for all the couples who have planned their wedding in 2020.
 She was supposed to get married in October, but then Covid-19 hit.
-So instead of waiting, the couple decided to tie the knot in an intimate ceremony with only their loved ones in presence.
+So instead of waiting, the couple decided to tie the knot in an intimate ceremony with only their loved ones in their presence.
 For the ceremony, Sonali chose this mint green saree by Manish Malhotra and paired it up with diamond jewels.
 She has definitely nailed down the minimalist Indian bride look.

 #4 The most viral OTT bride is Tisha.
 Her exquisite and aesthetic jewels sure are the attention seeker for her whole look.
-And to balance it out, she wore a simple, daintily embroidered saree on wedding day.
+And to balance it out, she wore a simple, daintily embroidered saree on the wedding day.
 The saree is by Sabyasachi btw, because we know a lot of you will ask.
 Tisha entered like absolute royalty on her big day with a matching veil over her head.
 Scroll down.
 The pictures will leave you awestruck.

 #5 Chaitali and Nitin’s lockdown home wedding was one of the first Covid-19 weddings we featured.
 And the idea sure went viral through the Internet.
 Like others, Chaitali was waiting for the lockdown to be lifted, hoping she could have her big fat Indian wedding.
-But they soon realised the pandemic can be awry and decided to get married in an impromptu home wedding.
+But they soon realized the pandemic can be awry and decided to get married in an impromptu home wedding.
 As her lehenga wasn’t ready at the time, Chaitali wore her mother’s saree from Meena Bazaar for the pheras.
-The smile and laughter on her face is affirmation that sometimes all that matters is getting hitched to the man of your dreams, no matter when or where.
+The smile and laughter on her face is an affirmation that sometimes all that matters is getting hitched to the man of your dreams, no matter when or where.

 #6 Living up to the appeal of a stunning red saree, Sneha wore a couture piece by Anita Dongre on her big day.
 Styling it with minimal jewels and bronze makeup, she nailed the millennial bride look perfectly.

 #8 Brides love Sabyasachi’s banarasi silk saree and so do we.
 Anagha wore this beauty for her wedding in Pune and we are so in awe of her pictures.
-She paired up her traditional look with a gold set with 2 necklaces and a pair of earrings.
+She paired up her traditional look with gold set with 2 necklaces and a pair of earrings.
 To jazz up her attire, the bride chose to go for a messy bun as her bridal hairstyle along with glowy makeup and a statement red lipstick.
 Her pictures are definitely bookmark-worthy.

 #10 Mrinalini and Kunal met on Jeevansaathi.com.
 A little unconventional, but when two people are meant to be together, it doesn’t matter how or where they meet.
 The couple’s wedding ceremony took place on the terrace of the bride’s home with only the closest bunch of people.
 Mrinalini wore a sequined saree for her marriage with a sheer net dupatta over the head.
-Her jewellery was so appealing.
+Her jewelry was so appealing.
 Right from the statement choker to a unique hathphool, she looked dreamy as ever in her bridal avatar.